functionland/react-native-fula/README.md

     identity: string, //bytes of the privateKey of did identity in string format
     storePath: string, // leave empty to use the default temp one
-    bloxAddr: string, //leave empty for testing without a backend node );
+    bloxAddr: string, //leave empty for testing without a backend node
+    exchange: 'noop'|'' //add noop for testing without a backend );
 ```